dotnet-interactive-learning/notebook-tasks/StudentTask/README.md

 After completing the above prerequisties, let's get the notebook.

-1. Click [here](vscode://ms-dotnettools.dotnet-interactive-vscode/openNotebook?url=https://raw.githubusercontent.com/dotnet-interactive-learning/notebook-tasks/main/StudentTask/csharpGuide.dib).
-This link will open Visual Studio Code.
+1. Copy the following link and paste it into a new browser tab.
+This link will open Visual Studio Code with the notebook.

+> vscode://ms-dotnettools.dotnet-interactive-vscode/openNotebook?url=https://raw.githubusercontent.com/dotnet-interactive-learning/notebook-tasks/main/StudentTask/csharpGuide.dib

-> Visual Studio Code might ask you "Allow an extension to open this URI?"
+> Note: Visual Studio Code might ask you "Allow an extension to open this URI?"
 Click "Open."

-> Note that opening your first notebook on this machine might take a couple of minutes.
+> Note: Opening your first notebook on this machine might take a couple of minutes.

 Now you should be able to see the notebook.
 See image below.